 \centerline{\bf A. Intertwining operators on $\Sn$}

 In this appendix we give an explicit calculation of the spectrum of the intertwining operators $\A_d$, as defined by (1.17); a consequence of this calculation will be formula (1.20) up to a constant, and a further calculation will yield the explicit constant given in (1.21).
-The proof below is inspired by the method used by Johnson and Wallach [JW], but it is rather self-contained and uses no apparatus from representation theory, other than the knowledge of the zonal harmonics $\Phi_{jk}$.
+The proof below is inspired by the method used by Johnson and Wallach [JW], but it is rather self-contained and uses a minimal apparatus from representation theory, such as Schur's lemma and the knowledge of the zonal harmonics $\Phi_{jk}$.
 We believe that our calculation is actually sligthly simpler than that in [JW], at least in our context.
 In [Br] and [BO\O] there is another derivation of the spectrum of intertwining operators, again via the theory of spherical principal series representations of semisimple Lie groups ($SU(n+1,1)$ in our case), and the results there are quite general. \taul{{\tau_{\lambda}^{}}} \proclaim Proposition A.1.
 Suppose that an operator $\A_d$ $\,(0<d<Q)$ is intertwining, i.e.

 for each $F\in C^\infty(\Sn)$.
 Then $\A_d$ is diagonal with respect to the spherical harmonics, and for every $Y_{jk}\in \H_{jk}$